ACLS Secondary Survey H's and T's

 • Intravenous lipid emulsion

-• Specific drug antidotes, such as digoxin immune Fab, glucagon, and bicarbonate
+• Specific drug antidotes, such as digoxin immune Fab, glucagon, bicarbonate, or naloxone

 • Transcutaneous pacing